neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-docker-cloud.md

 ### Step 4 - Use the newly deployed stack for production URLs (Zero-downtime blue/green deployment, switching out the old stack for the new)

-When the new stack is verified to work as expected, you should link the new stack's web* service to the public router service in tutum (and remove any previous linked web*-service for that deployment) so that it is receiving traffic to it's public domain name:
+When the new stack is verified to work as expected, you should link the new stack's web* service to the public router service in docker-cloud (and remove any previous linked web*-service for that deployment) so that it is receiving traffic to it's public domain name:

-1. Open up [http://public._PROJECT__.com:1936]() and inspect the current HAProxy router state.
+1. Open up [http://public._PROJECT__.com:1936]() (credentials - see below) and inspect the current HAProxy router state.
-2. Log in to Tutum, go to:
+2. Log in to Docker Cloud, go to:
     - Stack router-prod
     - Service routerprod
     - Click "Edit"
     - Click "Next: environment variables"
+    - (Here: Check the STATS_AUTH credentials for user/pass to public._PROJECT_.com:1936)
-    - Remove previous wildcard stack web service
+    - Remove previous wildcard stack web service (unless it is locked down to a data profile)
-    - Link new previous wildcard stack web service
+    - Link new wildcard stack web service
     - Click "Save"
-Note: No tutum service re-deploy is necessary when changing only a service's links.
+Note: No docker-cloud service re-deploy is necessary when changing only a service's links.
 3. Verify that the new stack is loaded in the HAProxy router by checking [http://public._PROJECT__.com:1936]() again.

 If cache busting is not thoroughly implemented, you need to login to Cloudflare, visit the domain name(s) of the updated stacks, choose Cache, and then Purge everything.
 Also, don't forget to tell every returning visitor to clear their cache...
 And please enable cache busting everywhere in the project :)